-The Value of Being Wrong: Lewis Thomas on Generative Mistakes
+In Praise of Being Wrong: Lewis Thomas on the Value of Generative Mistakes

 By Maria Popova